lud/tonka/spec.md

 ## Layout definition YAML for inputs

-We need to define operations as follows in the project layout.
+We need to define actions as follows in the project layout.

 Each input is mapped to an origin.
-It can be an operation output, or it can be a litteral value.
+It can be an action output, or it can be a litteral value.

-The input specs from an operation must define the possible origins for each input.
-Some inputs may only originate from an operation, others only from a literal value (which should then be a param, but whatever).
+The input specs from an action must define the possible origins for each input.
+Some inputs may only originate from an action, others only from a literal value (which should then be a param, but whatever).

-If the operation defines an input to be a literal, it must export a cast_input(:my_key, term) function that will return a term of the expected type.
+If the action defines an input to be a literal, it must export a cast_input(:my_key, term) function that will return a term of the expected type.

-In the UI, the literal inputs my be embedded into the configuration of an operation, along with the params.
+In the UI, the literal inputs my be embedded into the configuration of an action, along with the params.

 We need the params to build the inject specs, so we can select a service based on a name.
 Some project may define two issues sources, for instance Github and